Skip to content

 Hyperthyroidism (overactive thyroid)

-In contrast to underactivity, the thyroid gland produces too many hormones in hyperthyroidism, which accelerates metabolism.
+In contrast to hypothyroidism, the thyroid gland produces too many hormones in hyperthyroidism, which accelerates metabolism.
 Typical symptoms include:

-- Nervousness and anxiety: Increased irritability or unfounded anxiety.
+• Nervousness and anxiety: Increased irritability or unexplained anxiety.

 Importance of an accurate diagnosis